 If you think the seemingly tawdry Chinese EV – which looks like a small SUV derived from Japanese brands like Suzuki – is a nonstarter against the flashy Tesla and that it is technically impossible to turn a profit at its 28,000 yuan ($4,200) knockdown price, think again.

 First released in July 2020, Wuling sold 200,000 Minis in only 200 days, according to figures compiled by the China Automotive Industry Association.
-Reports have said it took the company only 12 months to design and launch the production of the Wuling Hongguang Mini EV.
+Reports have said it took the company only 12 months to design and launch the Wuling Hongguang Mini EV.

 Despite the model’s relatively recent launch, it overtook Tesla’s Model 3 as the world’s top-selling EV in January and February this year, according to EV Sales, a US industrial consultancy tracking global EV markets.

-Last year, the upstart carmaker sold more than 10,000 Minis in Shanghai, where growing logjams on roads and a dearth of parking spaces have helped to drive sales.
+Last year, the upstart carmaker sold more than 10,000 Minis in Shanghai, where growing logjams on roads and a dearth of parking spaces have helped to drive sales of such compact EVs.
 The city’s fast lane for EV car buyers to receive licenses is also enticing many to go Mini.

 “Of course, it’s not for drag racing or a long road trip to Tibet, but it’s for everyday use in a big city, for you to pick up your kids from school or go to a grocery store when you dread Shanghai’s notoriously crowded subway during rush hours,” said a salesperson in Shanghai.